Loriini: Taxonomy

 Traditionally, lories and lorikeets have either been classified as the subfamily, Loriinae, or as a family on their own, Loriidae, but they are currently classified as a tribe.
 Neither traditional view is confirmed by molecular studies.
 Those studies show that the lories and lorikeets form a single group, closely related to the budgerigar and the fig parrots (Cyclopsitta and Psittaculirostris).

 A comprehensive molecular phylogenetic study of the Loriini published in 2020 led to major changes in the generic boundaries.
 The reorganisation involved the resurrection of four genera: Charminetta, Hypocharmosyna, Charmosynopsis and Glossoptilus, as well as the erection of three entirely new genera: Synorhacma, Charmosynoides and Saudareos.
 One genus disappeared, as the collared lory, which had previously been placed in the monotypic genus Phigys, was found to be embedded in the genus Vini.
 The extinct New Caledonian lorikeet, although not sampled, was assumed to be a member of the genus Vini on plumage and biogeographic grounds.
-The tribe Loriini now contains 61 species divided into 19 genera.
+The tribe Loriini now contains 61 species divided into 13 genera.

 Genera

 Morphology

 Lories and lorikeets have specialized brush-tipped tongues for feeding on nectar and soft fruits.
 They can feed from the flowers of about 5,000 species of plants and use their specialized tongues to take the nectar.
 The tip of their tongues have tufts of papillae (extremely fine hairs), which collect nectar and pollen.

 The multi-coloured rainbow lorikeet was one of the species of parrots appearing in the first edition of The Parrots of the World and also in John Gould's lithographs of the Birds of Australia.
-Then and now, lories and lorikeets are described as some of the most beautiful species of parrot.